Champions League

 A much-improved second-half display saw Ernesto Valverde’s men overturn a first-half deficit through goals from Gorka Guruzeta, Nico Serrano and Robert Navarro, rendering Nikola Krstovic’s late effort insufficient to spark a dramatic comeback for the Italian side.

-However, recent outings on home soil have been less convincing, with Athletic losing three of their last six such matches across all competitions (W2, D1), a sequence that has contributed to their wider struggles.
+However, recent performances on home soil have been less convincing, with Bilbao losing three of their last six such games across all competitions (W2, D1), a sequence that has contributed to their wider struggles.

-Bilbao have now suffered six defeats in their last 12 matches (W4, D2), including a 2-1 reverse away at Sevilla at the weekend, a result that leaves them 12th in the La Liga table.
+Athletic have now suffered six defeats in their last 12 matches (W4, D2), including a 2-1 reverse away at Sevilla at the weekend, with the result leaving the Basque club 12th in the La Liga table.

 Luis Suarez scored twice in that encounter, including a stoppage-time strike, making it the second consecutive game in which the Colombian striker has proved decisive after his brace, capped by a late winner, sealed a dramatic 2-1 Champions League victory over PSG four days earlier.